seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-nm.rst

  Something unrecognizable

-Because LLVM bitcode files typically contain objects that are not considered to have addresses until they are linked into an executable image or dynamically compiled "just-in-time", :program:`llvm-nm` does not print an address for any symbol in an LLVM bitcode file, even symbols which are defined in the bitcode file.
+Because LLVM37 bitcode files typically contain objects that are not considered to have addresses until they are linked into an executable image or dynamically compiled "just-in-time", :program:`llvm37-nm` does not print an address for any symbol in an LLVM37 bitcode file, even symbols which are defined in the bitcode file.

 OPTIONS
 -------

-.. program:: llvm-nm
+.. program:: llvm37-nm

 .. option:: -B    (default)